 Always try to start somewhere, and it doesn’t have to be in big volumes.
 Get in touch with a couple of importers from your desired country and start.
 Always know your finance and capacity

 Will your packaging design appeal to your market?
-Is there a legal requirement to label things differently or do you need to translate your labelling?
+Is there a legal requirement to label things differently or do you need to translate your labeling?
 Try to illustrate these requirements when you design and implement your packaging.
-Your packaging could include information such as ingredients, materials , quantities of substance etc
+Your packaging could include information such as ingredients, materials, quantities of substance etc

 Visit your potential new market.
 Showcase your products at trade fairs and build new contacts.
 One way that Australian Exporters are reaching out to their potential customers is by visiting trade fairs around the world.
 If your target market is in China, then start saving up by attending some trade shows.
 Do some market research on the ground.

 Internationally agreed rules setting out delivery terms for goods traded across different borders.
-Buyer and seller agree details on the terms of sale to prevent misunderstandings or disputes.
+Buyer and seller agree on details on the terms of sale to prevent misunderstandings or disputes.
 Incoterms set out responsibility for the cost of transporting goods, insurance, taxes or duties, pick up points, destinations, and responsibility for the goods at each stage. these are very important also when you liaise with your shipping agent.
 When in doubt contact your shipping agent who can help you negotiate with your supplier to get the best deal in terms of purchasing and shipping.
-Door to Door shipments are a safe bet.
-Other incoterms you can read up on is Fob, CIF, Exworks and door to door.
+The door to Door shipments is a safe bet.
+Other incoterms you can read up on is Fob, CIF, Exworks, and door to door.

-Always speak to your freight agent who can help you organise your freight documentation.
-Remember some documents to become accustom to is :
+- Always speak to your freight agent who can help you organize your freight documentation.
+Remember some documents to become accustomed to is :

 There are some countries that require additional documentation that you will need to apply to the Australian Government body such as obtaining free trade certificates or phytosanitary certificates.
 A good way to check is to ask your importer on what the requirements of importation would be and work with your freight specialist.